 Blog updates from Preston Radford, Tasting Room Manager, Sommelier

-Stay tuned for tasting notes and wine pairing note as we sample upcoming vintages!
+Stay tuned for tasting and wine pairing notes as we sample upcoming vintages!

 Well is looks like Summer has finally arrived! (well sort of)

 Like many of you when the weather turns warm my thoughts turn to the BBQ, great food and of course great wine.
 We recently did a tasting of our new 2018 Pinot Grigio and I was immediately transported to those wonderful summer days with friends and family, and especially a trip to Italy where I had a day that will live with me for a lifetime.
 A day spent exploring and discovering, culminating in a wonderful meal by the ocean of the freshest seafood and a wine that I came to love.